fnl/medic/README.rst

   Create records in the DB by parsing MEDLINE XML files or by downloading PubMed XML from NCBI eUtils for a list of PMIDs.
 ``write``
-  Write records as plaintext files to a directory, each file named as "<pmid>.txt", and containing most of the DB stored content or just the TIAB (title and abstract).
-In addition, a single file in TSV or HTML format can be generated (see option ``--format``).
+  Write records as MEDLINE_ files to a directory, each file named as "<pmid>.txt".
+Alternatively, just the TIAB (title and abstract) plain-text can be output, and finally, a single file in TSV or HTML format can be generated (see option ``--format``).
 ``update``
   Insert or update records in the DB (instead of creating them); note that if a record exists, but is added with ``create``, this would throw an